More NSW council areas get disaster pay

 Prime Minister Anthony Albanese said the federal and NSW governments were working closely together to support victims of the disaster.

-“We want to work with all states and territories when disaster strikes because we know that it’s a long road back for people who are suffering through the current period,” he told reporters in Sydney on Tuesday.
+“We want to work with all states and territories when disaster strikes because we know that it’s a long road back for people who are suffering through the current period,” he said in Sydney on Tuesday.

 Premier Dominic Perrottet said an independent review of NSW’s preparedness for the floods earlier this year, led by former police commissioner Mick Fuller and top scientist Mary O’Kane, was due at the end of the month.